 Traditionally this recipe would be eaten with rice and chapatis.
-Instead of rice I would replace this with the low carbers favourite; cauliflower rice (link to recipe), and avegetable curry.
+Instead of rice, I would replace this with the low carbers favorite; cauliflower rice, and a vegetable curry.

-In this recipe I recommend toasting and grinding the cumin and coriander yourself as this bring out all the lovely flavours of these spices.
+In this recipe, I recommend toasting and grinding the cumin and coriander yourself as this bring out all the lovely flavors of these spices.
 I use a coffee grinder for this job.
 Of course feel free to add already ground cumin and coriander if this will make the recipe quicker and easier.
-After all I hate the idea of cooking becoming a chore.
+After all, I hate the idea of cooking becoming a chore.

 Beef Curry Recipe: Masala Kheema